fgarsombke/coinbasepro_DCA_bot/README.md

 While you're in the sandbox UI, fund your fiat account by transferring from the absurd fake balance that sits in the linked Coinbase account (remember, this is all just fake test data; no real money or crypto goes through the sandbox).

+#### Customize settings
+Update `settings.conf.example` with your API key info in the "sandbox" section.
+I recommend saving your version as `settings-local.conf` as that is already in the `.gitignore` so you don't have to worry about committing your sensitive info to your forked repo.

 #### (Optional) Create an AWS Simple Notification System topic
 This is out of scope for this document, but generate a set of AWS access keys and a new SNS topic to enable the bot to send email reports.